stfc/PSyclone/tutorial/training/users/lfric/README.md

 Again, check the created PSy-layer file `main_alg_psy.f90` for the calls to halo-exchanges and OpenMP directives around loops.
+You can also compare it with the files created in directory `../2_supporting_mpi/`.

 The explanation can be found [here](#explanation-for-mpi-and-openmp).